spynnaker.pyNN.models.neural_projections.connectors package

 Parameters:

-• safe (bool) – if True, check that weights and delays have valid values.
+• safe – if True, check that weights and delays have valid values.
 If False, this check is skipped.
 (NB: SpiNNaker always checks.)

-• callback (callable) – Ignored
+• callback

-abstract property gen_connector_id
+abstract property gen_connector_id: int

 The ID of the connection generator on the machine.

-Get the parameters of the on machine generation.
+The parameters of the on machine generation.

 The size of the connector parameters, in bytes.